cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

 But perhaps this isn't so magical after all.
 Doesn't it look familiar to you?
 Yes, it's the exact same thing we used to do every day when searching Google and looking at Q&A threads in StackOverflow.
-The significant change now lies in the speed and quality of the responses we receive.
+The difference now lies in the speed and quality of the responses we receive.
 We're able to get answers without having to fully articulate our questions It's impressive.
 So, say goodbye to the fear of posing seemingly foolish questions on StackOverflow (RIP, StackOverflow).